 This report shows, for any given page, the number of clicks from that page to other pages in your site during the current month.
 Previous months data is available in the archive bar above the report.

-So if you look at a specific page on your site and wonder where people are clicking to from that page and in what proportion, simply look at the average click-path report for the answer.
+If you look at a specific page on your site and wonder where people are clicking to (from that page) and in what proportion, simply look at the average click-path report for the answer.

 You can also backup by using the arrow in the 'previous click' column and show, for any given page, what URLs people reached that page from and in what proportion.